Saumya40-codes/MailFate/README.md

 # MailFate
 *Know the fate of your mail.*
 ____

+(Output in the deployed link might be slow on the first try as *render* might take ~ 30 seconds to restart if it is turned off due to inactivity)
+____
 Check whether mail will be spam or not with a proper explanation of the predicted result.